syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 ## Suggestion Words

-The `getSuggestionWords` option is used to retrieve the possible suggestion words for an error word which is provided to correct that spelling.
+The [`getSuggestionWords`](/api/js/ejspellcheck#methods:getsuggestionwords) option is used to retrieve the possible suggestion words for an error word which is provided to correct that spelling.
+By using [`maxSuggestionCount`](/api/js/ejspellcheck#members:maxsuggestioncount), you can set the maximum suggestion display count.

 The following code example describes the above behavior.